jwilger/kookaburra/README.markdown

 # Kookaburra #

-Kookaburra is a framework for implementing the [Window Driver] [1] pattern in order to keep acceptance tests maintainable.
+Kookaburra is a framework for implementing the [Window Driver] [Window Driver] pattern in order to keep acceptance tests maintainable.

+## Installation ##

+Kookaburra is available as a Rubygem and [published on Rubygems.org] [Kookaburra Gem], so installation is trivial:

+    gem install kookaburra

+If you're using [Bundler](http://gembundler.com/) for your project, just add the
+following:

+    group :development, :test do
+      gem 'kookaburra'
+    end

 ## Setup ##

-Kookaburra itself abstracts some common patterns for implementing the Window Driver pattern for tests of Ruby web applications built on [Rack] [2].
-You will need to tell Kookaburra which classes contain the specific Domain Driver implementations for your application as well as which driver to use for running the tests (currently only tested with [Capybara] [3]).
+Kookaburra itself abstracts some common patterns for implementing the Window Driver pattern for tests of Ruby web applications built on [Rack] [Rack].
+You will need to tell Kookaburra which classes contain the specific Domain Driver implementations for your application as well as which driver to use for running the tests (currently only tested with [Capybara] [Capybara]).
 The details of setting up your Domain Driver layer are discussed below, but in general you will need the following in a locations such as `lib/my_application/kookaburra.rb` (replace `MyApplication` with a module name suitable to your actual application: